 v1 will be filled in, though feel free to name them as your team finds most convenient.
 For more information about deployment versions, see Deployment versions

-Fill in the programming language of your code.
+Fill in the base environment of your code.
 Click on the Upload code button to upload the ZIP file.
-The required structure of the ZIP file can be found here.
-For a concrete example of a deployment ready to be deployed, follow the steps in our quickstart.
+The required structure of the ZIP file can be found under Deployment package structure.
+For a concrete example of a deployment ready to be deployed, follow the steps in our starter tutorial.

-More deployment options are optional, such as for example the memory allocation.
+More deployment options are optional, such as for example the instance type.
 These can be set in the Advanced parameters.

 Finally, click on the Create button.